EmOne/ieee1888-node-red/readme.md

-node module for ieee1888 write and fetch.
+node module for ieee1888 node-red write and fetch.

-API has been updated since v0.0.9 with full promise support.
+API has been updated since v0.0.1 with full promise support.
 Check out Sample code below for more detail.
 You may also provide a callback function instead.
 But writing code with Promise/Async await style is strongly recommended.

 # Installation

 ```
-npm install ieee1888
+npm install ieee1888-node-red
 ```

 For browser, cd to this module and try